Andrés Ulises Castillo Villarreal

-Andrés Ulises Castillo Villarreal (born 1980) is a Mexican serial killer active in his hometown of Chihuahua City, raping and murdering at least three men and raping a teenager between 2009 and 2015.
+Andrés Ulises Castillo Villarreal (born 1980) is a Mexican serial killer, who was active in his hometown of Chihuahua City.
+He raped and murdered at least three men, as well as raping a teenager between 2009 and 2015.
 He confessed to around 12 murders, earning him the nicknames The Chihuahua Ripper and The Urban Development Ripper.
 He can be classified as an organized, sedentary and hedonistic murderer motivated by sexual compulsion.
 He was sentenced to 120 years imprisonment in 2017.

 Modus operandi

-Castillo, who was a narcomenudista, attracted his victims (young men who used methamphetamines) with the promise of giving them drugs, driving them to secluded places on the outskirts of town or their own home, where he would drug and intoxicate them.
+Castillo, who was a narcomenudista (a small-time drug dealer), attracted his victims (young men who used methamphetamines) with the promise of giving them drugs.
+He then drove them to secluded places on the outskirts of town or his own home, where he would drug and intoxicate them.
 Afterwards, he would hit them on the head with a blunt object to first incapacitate and rape them, before hitting them on the head to kill them.
 The bodies would then always be dismembered with a coping saw.
-Castillo would then transport the remains in a wheelbarrow to abandon them in vacant places, where he would either hide them partially or bury them completely.
-It is known that at least one of his victims had been buried under the floor of his house.
+Castillo would transport the remains in a wheelbarrow and abandon them in vacant places, where he would either hide them partially or bury them completely.
+It is known that at least one of Castillo's victims was buried under the floor of his house.
 Additionally, he would always leave toys next to the mutilated bodies as a "signature".